hmsrepo1982/spring-boot-security-sample/README.md

 1) Authentication -

-Who am I -- Identify your self.
+    -Who am I -- Identify your self.
-  Proof - Id
+    -Proof - Id
-  Security Question.
+    -Security Question.

-Enough?
+     - Enough?
 Might not be.

-Send a Text Code to register your phone.
+    - Send a Text Code to register your phone.

-Enter the Code at second Level --- Multifactor authenticatio
+    - Enter the Code at second Level --- Multifactor authenticatio

 2) Authorization
     - What access he wants.